heschy/Blender-Configuration-Skript/README.md

 1. Start Blender.
 2. Go to the `Scripting`-Area in The Blender Interface.
 3. Click on `OPEN`-Button in the Text-Editor.
-4. Select my File.
+4. Select the Scrypt File.
+  4.1.
+Edit the File.
-5. Click on the `Play`-Button to execute the Skript.
+5. Click on the `Play`-Button to execute the Script.

 ## What is this?
 This is a Python Script, Blender uses Python to do anything.